124015001/twitter-source-label-customizer/changing-source-label/5-tweeting-the-tweet.md

 - You can copy the default program to tweet from [here](simple-tweet-without-any-media.py).
 <br />

 - If you want to tweet something with an image and some text then use this [code](tweet-with-media.py).
+For some people, the code might not run on their PCs, in that case you can use this [code](tweet-with-media-1.py).
 ---